Mary McLeod Bethune: Suffrage activism

-After the passage of the Nineteenth Amendment, which enacted women's suffrage, Bethune continued her efforts to help Blacks gain access to the polls.
-She solicited donations to help Black voters pay poll taxes, provided tutoring for voter registration literacy tests at Daytona Normal and Industrial Institute, and planned mass voter registration drives.
+Mary McLeod Bethune joined the Equal Suffrage League, which was an organization branched off of The National Association of Colored Women in 1912.
+She was an advocate for voting equality and though she couldn't yet vote, she was determined to change that for those in her community.
+After the passage of the Nineteenth Amendment, which enacted women's suffrage, Bethune continued her efforts to help Black people gain access to the polls.
+She solicited donations to help Black voters pay poll taxes, a fee voters paid to be eligible to cast their vote that was created to discriminate against black Americans.
+She also provided tutoring for voter registration literacy tests, another discriminatory practice limiting Black Americans' ability to vote.
+This took place at her school, Daytona Normal and Industrial Institute.
+Finally she planned and executed mass voter registration drives.

 National Association of Colored Women

-In 1896, the National Association of Colored Women (NACW) was formed to promote the needs of black women.
+In 1896, the National Association of Colored Women (NACW) was formed to promote the needs of Black women.
 Bethune served as the Florida chapter president of the NACW from 1917 to 1925.
-She worked to register black voters, which was resisted by white society and had been made almost impossible by various obstacles in Florida law and practices controlled by white administrators.
+She worked to register Black voters, which was resisted by White society and had been made almost impossible by various obstacles in Florida law and practices controlled by White administrators.
 She was threatened by members of the resurgent Ku Klux Klan in those years.
-Bethune also served as the president of the Southeastern Federation of Colored Women's Clubs from 1920 to 1925, which worked to improve opportunities for black women.
+Bethune also served as the president of the Southeastern Federation of Colored Women's Clubs from 1920 to 1925, which worked to improve opportunities for Black women.

-She was elected as national president of the NACW in 1924.
-While the organization struggled to raise funds for regular operations, Bethune envisioned acquiring a headquarters and hiring a professional executive secretary; she implemented this when NACW bought a property at 1318 Vermont Avenue in Washington, DC.
-She led it to be the first black-controlled organization with headquarters in the capital.
+She was elected national president of the NACW in 1924.
+While the organization struggled to raise funds for regular operations, Bethune envisioned acquiring a headquarters and hiring a professional executive secretary; she implemented this when NACW bought a property at 1318 Vermont Avenue in Washington, D.C.

 Gaining a national reputation, in 1928, Bethune was invited to attend the Child Welfare Conference called by Republican President Calvin Coolidge.
-In 1930 President Herbert Hoover appointed her to the White House Conference on Child Health.
+In 1930, President Herbert Hoover appointed her to the White House Conference on Child Health.